Geoalert/urban-mapping/README.md

 Please check for the [issues](https://github.com/Geoalert/urban-mapping/issues) or contact us directly at [hello@geoalert.io](mailto:hello@geoalert.io)

 ## Classification
 Here is the generalized classification of buildings.
-We are working to include more classes and improve the accuracy.
+We are looking to include more classes and improve the accuracy.

 <table>
   <tr>